skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

   <i class="underline">Topics Discussed:</i> Phishing, Social Engineering, and OSINT.<br>
   <br>

-  For my first post, I will discuss the time I was almost scammed and we will look at how to identify misleading emails.<br>
+  For my first post, I will discuss the time I was almost scammed and we will also look at how to identify misleading emails.<br>
   <br>

   First, let's talk about how I find myself in this position and respond to it.
 On October 7th, I was emailed by an "HR Team" member with the company 'Avalon Flooring' in regards to a job position of Network Administrator.
 I thought great!
 I was in the process of applying to IT / Cybersecurity related jobs, and I sent out many applications during this period of time.